Visitor Authentication with IAM

 For admins and editors, there’s a guide available on how to restrict pages to logged-in visitors.

-Internal vs. external users
+External vs. internal users

 With Scrivito, authentication supports two types of users:

 1. External users, i.e, website visitors who can log in to a Scrivito web app in order to access (additional) content or manage their own user data, for example.
-This guide is about how to implement support for IAM-based external users in your Scrivito web application.
+This guide is about how to implement support for IAM-based external users (visitors) in your Scrivito web application.

 2. Internal users, i.e., editors who can log in to the Scrivito UI and may have varying additional permissions there to edit or review content, etc. Internal users can be regarded as extended external users.
 See also Managing Users, Teams, and Working Copy Collaborators.